PrakashChoure2002/support.eventyay.com/event-setup/How-to-add-speakers-and-sessions-settings-call-for-speakers-and-speakers-form.md

 ![Call for Speakers](/images/How-to-add-speakers-and-sessions-settings-call-for-speakers-and-speakers-form3a.png)

 ## Call for Speakers
-Next, you can start to add  description for the `Call for Speakers` into the **Annoucement** box, set its start/end time and select the timezone.
+Next, you can start to add  description for the `Call for Speakers` into the **Announcement** box, set its start/end time and select the timezone.
 Here, you can also decide whether you want to display the `Call for Speakers` publicly or make private.
 If you set the `Call for Speakers` as private, proposals can only be submitted via the private link.